WarmTheAviator/AssessmentJob/README.md

 -> MySQL (SQL connection)
 And press start within the action column

-Open the .zip file and move the content(s) to the ‘XAMPP’ file Application, and move it into the ‘htdocs’ folder within ‘XAMPP’.
+Locate ‘htdocs’ folder within ‘XAMPP’ file application and create a new file called "AssessmentJob" Download the files and move the contents to the file created

 Then if the Apache Server is started, go onto a browser and type http://localhost/phpmyadmin/